MFR6340/theenglishextension.org/open-world-1/unit-3: Healthy Living.md

 <img src="https://i.imgur.com/g0kZ505.png" width="25%" />

 This is the Young Adult (YA) autobiography by famous chef Marcus Samuelsson who was trained in some of the finest kitchens in Europe.
-As a child in Ethiopia, his mother died and he was adopted by a loving family in Sweden who gave him a love for cooking.
+As a child in Ethiopia, his mother died and he was adopted by a family in Sweden who gave him a love for cooking.
 He wanted to become a soccer player but instead has become one of the "great chefs of the world".
 (1080L)

 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1034596066" rel="nofollow">Buy on Orell Füssli</a>